louisedungca/stock-trading-app/README.md

 - [x] User Story #8: As a Trader, I want to sell my stocks to gain money.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.
 Make sure to follow the existing code style and write tests for any new functionality.

-## License
-This project is licensed under the [MIT License](LICENSE).